Shawn94/weatherapi/README.md

 ## WeatherAPI 공공데이터포털
-Weather API usage is based on GPS data and a given date period.
+Weather API usage is based on GPS data and a given time period.
 This is for the calculation of Road Surface temperature, the number of Dry/Wet days.
 This API work only in Korea, as it is provided by Korean Government for local usage.

 ## Usage